 ASL Vocabulary

-While ASL is influenced by English, its vocabulary is derived in part from French Sign Language (FSL).
+While ASL is influenced by English, its vocabulary is derived in part from French Sign Language (LSF).

 ASL signs often bear little resemblance to the English words they represent.
 This makes ASL a completely separate language with its own lexicon.